Your product team has planned and built an amazing product, and it’s finally ready for release.

 - Customer Success, to support in getting the word out within your customer base and driving adoption of the new product or feature.

 - Pricing, if you’re launching something which will be priced separately from other offerings.

 Create a launch plan with clear owners, deadlines, and goals

-One of the most challenging aspects of managing a cross-functional project like a product launch is making sure that everyone involved is on the same page and the project keeps moving.
+One of the most challenging aspects of managing a product launch is making sure that everyone involved is on the same page.

-Some ideas for facilitating collaboration include working within a Google Sheet or Doc where owners can comment and tag other users or having a dedicated Slack channel.
+Some ideas for facilitating collaboration include working within a Google Sheet or Doc or having a dedicated Slack channel where owners can comment and tag other users.

 And what’s a plan without goals?